openpacemaker

 Tempo 3×2km @ HM pace, felt strong

-Long run 26km — bonked at 22, nutrition off
+Long ride 80km — bonked at 60, nutrition off

-Activities sync automatically whenever you finish a run on Strava.
-You can also trigger a manual sync with /sync.
+Activities sync automatically from Strava.
+Trigger a manual sync with /sync.

 /today